 - Champagne Tasting in France ✔

-- Visit New York and ice skate at the rockafella (organised)
+- Visit New York to ice skate and see the Rockefeller tree✔

 - Watch a Rugby Game at Twickenham ✔

 - Have a girls weekend at Center Parcs

 - Have a night out at Monaco Casino